RedisLabs/redislabs-docs/content/kubernetes/re-clusters/multi-namespace.md

 kubectl apply -f role_binding.yaml
 ```

+{{<note>}}
+If the REC is configured to watch a namespace without setting the role and role binding permissions, or a namespace that is not yet created, the operator will fail and halt normal operations.
+{{</note>}}

 ## Update Redis Enterprise operator ConfigMap

 There are two methods of updating the operator ConfigMap (`operator-environment-config`) to specify which namespaces to manage.